Representation theory of non-factorizable ribbon Hopf algebras: Preliminaries

 \end{definition} As explained in \cite[Prop.
 2]{radford_1994} in a ribbon Hopf algebra, a ribbon element $v=g^{-1}u$ is the product of the Drinfeld element $u$ and the inverse of a pivotal element.
 However, not every pivotal element can be used to define a ribbon element.

 \begin{lemma} Let $(H, R)$ be a finite-dimensional quasitriangular Hopf algebra with a two-sided integral $\lambda$.
 If $g\in \mathcal{G}(H)$ is a pivotal element, then $g^2=\1$. \end{lemma} We introduce one more property of the ribbon structure that bears significance in many topological constructions. \begin{definition} Let $H$ be a Hopf algebra carrying a (left) integral $\lambda$ and a ribbon element $v$.
-We call $H$ \textit{anomaly-free} (or \textit{twist non-degenerate} in \cite{costantino2023skein}) if
+We call $H$ \textit{anomaly-free} (or \textit{twist non-degenerate} in \cite{costantino2023skein}) if $\lambda(v) \neq 0.$ Otherwise we will refer to it as \textit{anomalous} (or \textit{twist degenerate}). \end{definition}